The History of the Parish of Rochdale

 leaving four daughters with settlements of £1,500 each.
 His death ended the direct male line of the most powerful Holt

 branch, eventually leading to the sale of their estates.
+Richard Holt released Balderstone Hall to his sons Thomas and Richard, who were successful London merchants.

 The Georgian and Victorian Eras (1714–1901)